 Practitioners listed on the BMAS website are regulated health professionals who have completed at least six hours of update training in the last twelve months.
-Many have further qualifications and you can see details by hovering your cursor over the coloured box alongside the practitioner's name.
+Many have further qualifications and you can see details by checking the coloured box alongside the practitioner's name against the colour-coded list of qualifications provided.
 Only BMAS members who have chosen to make their contact details public appear here.

 If in doubt about the credentials of one of the listed practitioners, please apply to the BMAS administrator for verification of details.

 No practitioner listed in your area?

 You can contact the British Medical Acupuncture Society for a list of practitioners in your area of the UK.
 Please don't forget to include your name and address with your request.